dscorbett/duployan-font/README.md

 are those floaters just the Perrault-en acute and grave above and below?
 In which case, they would have much simpler joining behavior.

-Perrault’s medial O is below in TO!
-What?!

 Is there any way to distinguish I from E between a curved consonant and a consonant which would otherwise cross the curved consonant?
 <http://www.musique-ancienne.fr/duploye/01/Al_03.html> suggests not (“planète” vs. “nickel”).